A Not-So-Rare Disease

 A disease that’s been described as more painful than childbirth labor, that’s one of the leading causes of gynecologic hospitalization, and is nearly as prevalent as diabetes in women shouldn’t be a mystery to the medical community and shouldn’t take up to 10 years or longer to diagnose.

-We EndoMarch because 200 million women, girls, and gender diverse individuals with endometriosis demand and deserve better.
+We EndoMarch because 200 million people with endometriosis demand and deserve better.

 The decades-long failure of modern medicine to adequately diagnose and treat the prevalent, chronic disease in women and girls has caused harm, including preventable disease progression, lost fertility, permanent damage to multiple organs, and a lifetime of lost opportunities to pursue career, educational, and family goals.